SAP-samples/teched2022-XP280/exercises/ex0/README.md

 If in the **Service Marketplace** in your subaccount, you didn't see the **Continuous Integration & Delivery** tile, execute the following steps.

-1. In your subaccount in the SAP BTP cockpit, choose **Entitlements**.
+1. In your global account in the SAP BTP cockpit, choose **Entitlements**.

 2. In the **Entitlements** overview of your subaccount, choose **Configure Entitlements**.